trdroid/Ruby-on-Rails-Examples/document_management/README.md

 * URI pattern
 * Controller actions for each of the seven default RESTful actions

+GET \<domain-name\>/documents executes the "index" method defined in the documents controller

+POST \<domain-name\>/documents executes the "create" method defined in the documents controller

+<i>NOTE: Accessing a path the DOES NOT have a corresponding controller action results in an error.</i>

 The controllers can be found in <i>app/controllers</i> directory.

 Controller actions are defined as methods in the controller class.